Fear and Loathing in Las Vegas (film): Home media

 By the time Fear and Loathing was released as a Criterion Collection DVD in 2003, Thompson showed his approval of the Gilliam version by recording a full-length audio commentary for the film and participating in several DVD special features.

 On an audio commentary track in the Criterion edition of the DVD, Gilliam expresses great pride in the film and says it was one of the few times where he did not have to fight extensively with the studio during the filming.
 Gilliam chalks this up to the fact that many of the studio executives read Thompson's book in their youth and understood it could not be made into a conventional Hollywood film.
-However, he does express frustration with the advertising campaign used during its initial release, which he says tried to sell it as wacky comedy.
-The film was later released by Universal Studios on HD DVD and, subsequently, Blu-ray; Criterion released the film on Blu-ray on 26 April 2011.
+He expresses frustration with the advertising campaign used during its initial release, which he says tried to sell it as wacky comedy.
+The film was released by Universal Studios on HD DVD and Blu-ray; Criterion released the film on Blu-ray on 26 April 2011, and on Ultra HD Blu-ray on 4 June 2024.